-Within the family or community Within the sport Report to your State/Territory child protection body in accordance with the requirements.
+Within the family or community

+Report to your State/Territory child protection body in accordance with the requirements.

+Report to your local police and internally to the designated contact in your organisation.

+Within the sport

 Report to the police or to the relevant State/Territory child protection body as required.
-Report to your local police and internally to the designated contact in your organisation.

 You must also report internally to your designated contact in your organisation, who then needs to report to the Integrity Unit, CEO and Board.